 He is active during the day.
 He tried counseling, but dropped out and refuses to go back.
 Do you have any ideas that might help?

 A. There are two prescription medications that are supposed to help with this problem.
-One is Intermezzo (zolpidem).
+One is sublingual zolpidem.
 It is for treating insomnia “when a middle-of-the-night awakening is followed by difficulty returning to sleep.”

-Intermezzo contains the same active ingredient as the prescription sleep pill Ambien.
-It is a sublingual tablet (under the tongue) that goes to work much more quickly.
+Zolpidem is the active ingredient in the prescription sleep pill Ambien.
+When taken as a sublingual tablet (under the tongue), it goes to work more quickly.

-This is only appropriate if there are at least four more hours before time to get up, though.
-If he has to get up in two or three hours, he may have morning grogginess and might not be able to drive safely.
+This is only appropriate if there are at least four more hours for sleeping before time to get up, though.
+If your husband has to get up in two or three hours, he may have morning grogginess and might not be able to drive safely.
 It may also cause nausea or headache.

 - Fatigue